-- School attendance or vocational training (i.e., Job Corps) away from home (includes summer vacations). - Illness, injury or hospitalization, if verification is received the child is expected to return home within 180 days. - Temporary placement for rehabilitation (absence is limited to 90 days). - On vacation/visiting out-of-state for no longer than ninety (90) days.
+- School attendance or vocational training (i.e., Job Corps) away from home (includes summer vacations). - Illness, injury or hospitalization, if verification is received the child is expected to return home within 180 days. - Temporary placement for rehabilitation (absence is limited to 90 days). - On vacation/visiting out-of-state for no longer than 90days.